bookbok/book-info-scraper/README.md

 ## License

-Apache License 2.0 applies to this library.
+The MIT license applies to this library.

-For more details, read LICENSE file.
+The full license is described in the LICENSE file.